top of page

 So, you don’t believe in ideal clients!

 But wouldn’t it defeat the purpose of marketing if you didn’t know who you were speaking to or how to speak to them?
-However, if you insist that “you’re special,” I’m about to deflate your narcissism by telling you that your problem is not knowing how to recognize the difference between a target audience and an ideal client.
+However, if you insist that “you’re special,” I’m about to deflate that theory by telling you that your problem is not knowing how to recognize the difference between a target audience and an ideal client.

-This distinction transcends mere demographics or psychographics.
+This distinction transcends mere demographics.
 The essence lies in the alignment of values between you and your clients, which is fundamental for successful marketing.

-On the other side of things, sometimes the reverse is experienced where the client benefits 100% from the service provided, but approximately 45% or more of the needs of the one providing the service are unmet.
-So an example here would be service providers who offer a lot of discounts to get clients.
+On the other side of things, sometimes the reverse is experienced, where the client benefits 100% from the service provided, but approximately 45% or more of the needs of the one providing the service are unmet.
+An example here would be service providers who offer a lot of discounts to get clients.

 Visualize it through ‘the circle in the square’ example shown by relationship therapist, Spirit.